cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 Solved: Icons and jingles of Maya and Inca not working

 ## Contact
-If you have inquiries about this application, you can contact me at @Hjoerleif (Telegram/Discord) or carl.nordenbrink@abo.fi (email).
+If you have inquiries about this application, you can contact me at @Hjoerleif (Telegram/Discord) or cnordenb@abo.fi (email).

 You can also submit bug reports or feature requests by creating an issue [here](https://github.com/cnordenb/Fresh-Random-Civ-Picker_GUI/issues).